NordicTrack RW900 Rower Review – 2023

 The NordicTrack RW900 Rower sits pretty high off the ground.
 This makes it ideal for those with mobility issues that inhibit them from sitting low on the ground.
 It’s also easy to get on and off.
 The seat is 19” high from the top of the seat to the floor when measured in the middle of the rail.
 In comparison, the Concept2 air rower seat sits about 14” high off the ground.
 This makes the NordicTrack RW900 a little more convenient to get on and off.

 The RW900 Rower uses a belt that’s attached to the flywheel and the handle.
 This is where you get the tension to pull from.
 The belt is a significant reason why the RW900 is so quiet to use.
 Other rowers use a chain drive which can make a clanking noise when rowing.
-All of the other rowers we tested it against have a belt except for the Concept2 which has a chain.
+Most rowers that we recommend for homes have belt drive systems.
+Belts typically require little to no maintenance and make each stroke feel really smooth.

 When rowing, the belt makes no noise.

-The flywheel is inertia enhanced so it keeps the entire stroke smooth.
+The flywheel is inertia enhanced so it keeps the entire stroke smooth, too.
 We did notice that the belt does lose a little bit of tension in the recovery after the finish.
-There isn’t slack in the belt like the ProForm Pro R10 Rower has with larger users, but it doesn’t keep the tension quite as much as the Hydrow.
+There isn’t slack in the belt like the ProForm Pro R10 Rower gets when stronger users row, but it doesn’t keep the tension quite as much as either of the Hydrow Rowers.

 This isn’t a huge problem, but we do discourage advanced and really strong rowers from using the RW900.
 This shouldn’t be an issue for more beginner and intermediate users.
 The former might be able to out-row the magnetic resistance as well.